Talkademy/Backend-Internship/PHASE-06-Redis/TaskList.md

     - [ ] What the **Key-Value** database is
     - [ ] Getting familiar with Redis datatypes

-- [ ] Section 2: MySQL installation
+- [ ] Section 2: Redis installation
   - [ ] I was able to instsall Redis client & server
   - [ ] I was able to execute sample queries in the CLI